 Follow the manufacturer’s directions when applying and tightening other types of lids.

 You must process low-acid foods, such as vegetables, meat, poultry and fish, in a pressure canner to prevent botulism, an often fatal type of foodborne illness.
-Although pressure canners may also be used for processing some acid foods, such as fruits, boiling-water canners are recommended for this purpose because they are faster.
+Although pressure canners may also be used for processing some acid foods, such as fruits, boiling-water or steam canners are recommended for this purpose because they are faster.

 Please refer to MU Extension publication GH1451, Before You Start To Can, Learn The Basics, for more information on safe home canning.

-Boiling-water canners are made of aluminum or porcelain-covered steel.
+Boiling-water canners are made of aluminum, porcelain-covered steel or stainless steel.
 They have removable perforated racks and fitted lids.
 The canner must be deep enough so that at least one inch of briskly boiling water will cover the tops of jars during processing.
 Boiling-water canners with ridged bottoms can be used only on a gas range.
 Boiling-water canners with flat bottoms can be used on either a gas or electric range.
 To ensure uniform processing of all jars with an electric range, the canner should be no more than 4 inches wider than the burner (meaning that when centered over the burner, the canner would overhang the burner by no more than 2 inches all the way around).

 Boiling-water canning step-by-step

 Fill the canner halfway with water, and preheat water to 140 degrees F for raw-packed foods and to 180 degrees F for hot-packed foods.